 - Venture capital

-2. Attractive tax systems
+2. Tax systems

-Some states and cities are more friendly than others when it comes to business tax liability.
+Some states (and cities) are more friendly than others when it comes to business tax liability.

 States with attractive tax systems don’t have one of the following major taxes, or they have a low tax rate:

 - Individual income tax

 - Sales tax

 Additionally, tax-friendly states simplify taxes.
 This can either mean that business owners pay a flat rate or that tiered tax rates are easy to understand.